Sailing around the world.

 Kevin left there and I sailed single handed to Tahiti, than another big jump to Tonga.
 Fiji was the next stop.
 A very nice place with a great sailors communitiy!

 After Fiji I had to cross the equator again.
-This time from South to North, from Solomon islands to Kapingamerangi atoll and further on to Palau.
+This time from South to North, from Solomon islands to Kapingamerangi atoll.
+This was the hardes sailing ever.
+Thnderstorms, waves, squalls and a lot of rain.
+Sleepless for weeks.
+Further on to Palau.
 Here I learned that you need sailing permits for everything!
 Even in the harbour a permit is required.
-Short time stay in expensive Palau and another seven single handed days to the Philippines.
+Short time stay in expensive Palau and another single handed sails to the Philippines.

 Nice here, great here, friendly here!

 Now Vheberly is sailing with me.
 She is from the Cuyo islands in Palawan, speaks English, Tagalog and Cuyonin, the local dialect of Palawan.
 We both like this wonderful place with its untouched islands.